141512114/pixle/README.md

 # Official Repository of the web-based game _Pixle_

-This project was first generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
+This project was first generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.\
-Since then much has changed which has now been noticed and brought into this project. _Pixle_ has been updated and newly generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
+Much has changed since then which has now been noticed and brought into this project. _Pixle_ has been updated and newly generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
 All packages have been reviewed and either upgraded or, because of their lack of support, removed entirely from the project.

 ## Introduction

-This is the official repository of the web-based game _Pixle_.
+This is the official repository of the web-based game _Pixle_.\
 The game is developed and published by the developer Nolan Bjarne Schiemann.

-Wordle, Picross and typical nonograms have influenced the development of the web-game _Pixle_.
+Wordle, Picross and typical nonograms have influenced the development of the web-game _Pixle_.\
-The player challenges himself to solve a newly generated puzzle each day.
-Their difficulty varies and can be quite nerve-wrecking at times.
+The player challenges themselves to solve a newly generated puzzle each day, with varying difficulty levels that can sometimes be quite nerve-wracking.\
-To solve a puzzle, the player has to place the emojis on their correct tiles or positions, shown to him at the beginning of the game and after each failed try.
+To solve a puzzle, the player must place the emojis on their correct tiles or positions, as shown at the start of the game and after each failed attempt.

 ### The creation of puzzles in _Pixle_
 ~~Puzzles in the game _Pixle_ are generated ahead of time and stored inside a small database or array.
 This array only contains the necessary ids of the used emojis and a date on which the specific puzzle goes public.\
 Puzzles or _pixles_, as I like to call them, aren't fully, randomly generated.
 They always use one of the many, already given patterns.
-This way it is ensured that the player won't feel discouraged or uncomfortable while solving a pixle.
+This way it is ensured that the player won't feel discouraged or uncomfortable while solving a pixle.\
 It creates a certain familiarity, which helps bonding to the game.
 Learning patterns can help recognizing them upon seeing a newly revealed pixle, which encourages to keep playing and train the brain.~~

 Puzzles are now created dynamically on each new day.
-Databases for all available emoji icons and possible patterns are still in use creation process.
-To guarantee consistency across all players, the current date and time are used as a seed, determining the puzzles creation process.
+Databases for all available emoji icons and possible patterns are still in use in the creation process.\
+To ensure consistency across all players, the current date and time are used as a seed to determine the puzzle creation process.

 ## First steps

 Gulp has been removed and is no longer needed.
-This project is ready to go!
+This project is ready to go!\
 Well, you do have to run the command `npm i` at some point though... .

 ## Development server